-- All students traveling in University Motor Pool vehicles must recognize they are representing the University and must conduct themselves in a way that reflects positively on the University of Maine. - Students must have a valid driver's license in their possession when to drive. - In the case of students from countries other than the United States or Canada, proof of valid international driver's license must be provided. - Violation of this regulation will subject the student to disciplinary action. - Violation of state OUI laws while operating a University vehicle will also subject the driver to disciplinary action. - Out of State drivers must be approved through Human Resources and pay a background check fee to be approved to drive. - Drivers under the age of 21 are not permitted to drive vehicles that are transporting seven or more passengers, including the driver, unless the driver has at least two years of driving experience without a moving violation. - Any group that rents off-campus vehicles is responsible for primary insurance (each driver must provide proof of insurance to the Systems Office before rental). - All drivers must have their driver's license and insurance on file with SGA
+- All students traveling in University Motor Pool vehicles must recognize they are representing the University and must conduct themselves in a way that reflects positively on the University of Maine. - Students must have a valid driver's license in their possession when driving. - o Violation of this regulation will subject the student to disciplinary action. - Violation of state OUI laws while operating a University vehicle will also subject the driver to disciplinary action. - Out of State drivers must be approved through Motor Pool and pay a background check fee to be approved to drive. - Drivers under the age of 21 are not permitted to drive vehicles that are transporting seven or more passengers, including the driver, unless the driver has at least two years of driving experience without a moving violation. - Any group that rents off-campus vehicles is responsible for primary insurance (each driver must provide proof of insurance to the Systems Office before rental). - All drivers must have completed the "Student Driver" Form on ImLeagues.

 Students must be alcohol and drug free.
-Included in this are illegal prescription drugs, prescription drugs, and non-prescription drugs that are known to cause drowsiness.
+Included in this are legal prescription drugs and non-prescription drugs that are known to cause drowsiness.